Is Tijuana worth visiting?

 I don’t drink beer, so I can’t comment on what beer here is like, but I read that the best places to try craft beer in Tijuana are Norte Brewing Co., Cerveceria Insurgente, and Ludica Cerveceria.

-BOOK A CRAFT BEER TOUR IN TIJUANA
+✅ BOOK A CRAFT BEER TOUR IN TIJUANA

-5. Authentic Caesar salad
+5. Try authentic Caesar salad

 Did you know that Tijuana is the birthplace of Caesar salad?

-I had no idea either until someone told me about it when I visited Tijuana for the first time years ago.
+I had no idea either until someone told me about it when I visited Tijuana for the first time.
 Located along Avenida Revolucion, Caesar’s is a landmark restaurant established in 1920’s where this salad was supposedly invented.
+Today you can have the famous salad made by your table, and enjoy the quirky atmosphee of this place.

-6. Mercado Hidalgo
+6. Shop at Mercado Hidalgo

 Mercado Hidalgo is an unmissable spot in Tijuana to see local culture.
 Here you can find many vendors selling an array of goods including fresh produce, spices, clothing, arts and crafts, and jewelry.
+When you walk around the market, watch out for your cell phone and purse, to avoid becoming a victim of pickpockets.

 Valle De Guadalupe tours